-Graphene is really hard to synthesize.
-We have made interesting things out of graphene at the laboratory level but to manufacture something on a large scale, processes that can be automated are required.
-Also these processes are run on special machinery and we do not have enough data to build those.
-There are some companies that have started producing niche products based on graphene but it will still take some time and investment for graphene to truly penetrate its possible markets.
+Graphene is hard to synthesize.
+We have made interesting things out of graphene at the laboratory level.
+But to manufacture something on a large scale, processes that can be automated are required.
+Also, these processes run on special machinery, and we do not have enough data to build those.
+There are some companies that have started producing niche products based on graphene, but it will still take some time and investment for graphene to truly penetrate its possible markets.

 Fortunately, a lot of research is still ongoing with major investments from a lot of big players.
 The Graphene Flagship is Europe’s biggest ever research initiative with a budget of €1 billion.
 It has been formed with an aim to bring together academic and industrial researchers “to take graphene from the realm of academic laboratories into European society in the space of 10 years” with the purpose of generating economic growth and new jobs.

-While the scientific community is still looking for ways to find the right methods to easily synthesize graphene in terms of purity of the final material and economical processing, there has been an improvement over the last few years with regards to what we know and an increment in the number of methods to extract graphene.
+The scientific community is still looking for ways to find the right methods to easily synthesize graphene in terms of purity of the final material and economical processing.
+In the meantime, there has been an improvement over the last few years with regards to what we know about the super material.
+There’s also been an increment in the number of methods that we know off to extract graphene.

-Despite it’s integration with the commercial market, graphene is still feared to be emerging too late for many of it’s possible applications.
-We are getting to a point where we can manufacture graphene on a large scale but it is still too expensive for practical applications.
-For example, activated carbon and graphite are already being used in cars and they are relatively inexpensive.
-Personally, I believe that graphene will re-capture everyone’s attention once the issue of introducing a band gap is solved.
+Despite its integration with the commercial market, graphene is still feared to be emerging too late for many of its possible applications.
+We are getting to a point where we can manufacture graphene on a large scale.
+However, it is still too expensive for practical applications.
+For example, activated carbon and graphite are finding applications in the automotive industry, and they are relatively inexpensive.
+Personally, I believe that graphene will recapture everyone’s attention once the issue of introducing a band gap is solved.
 Until then we will be spectators of the slow growth of a massively superlative material.